 Apple also recently released a series of apps to help us prioritize our digital wellbeing, including apps that monitor how much time we spend on our devices, put time limits on app usage, and minimize distraction from notifications.

 Besides these tech giants’ effort to promote digital wellness, there are countless other apps and tools available to help us manage our digital lives.

 How I practice digital wellness using apps

-I use the SelfControl app on my laptop to block websites that are distracting and addicting.
-I have websites such as Reddit, YouTube, and Pinterest on my blacklist, and I can block these websites for up to 24 hours.
-You can also use the whitelist future, where instead of blocking specific sites, you block the entire internet apart from specified websites on your list.
+I use the SelfControl app on my laptop to block websites that are distracting and addicting by adding them to a blacklist, such as Reddit, YouTube, and Pinterest.
+I can block these websites for up to 24 hours.
+I can also use the whitelist future, where instead of blocking specific sites, I block the entire Internet apart from specified websites on my list.

 Restrictions for iOS

 The Restrictions setting was a game changer for me when I first discovered it.
 Despite not having many apps on my phone, sometimes I find myself mindlessly scrolling through various websites on Safari for hours on end.

 The Restrictions setting, intended for parental control, allows me to remove the Safari app from my phone so there is no temptation to get sucked back into the magic of the Internet.